Electrical Engineering and (jointly) Computer Science Departments

 University of Southern California

-Konstantinos Psounis has been an Associate Professor of Electrical Engineering and Computer Science at the University of Southern California since May 2009.
+Konstantinos Psounis is a Professor of Electrical Engineering and Computer Science at the University of Southern California.

 He received his first degree from the department of Electrical and Computer Engineering of National Technical University of Athens, Greece, in June 1997, the M.S. degree in Electrical Engineering from Stanford University, California, in January 1999, and the Ph.D. degree in Electrical Engineering from Stanford University in December 2002.